Azure/ARO-HCP/README.md

 # Description
 The RP for the ARO-HCP project.

-The components for HCP are each encpasulated in a top-level directory and each directory contains it's own makefile.
+The components for HCP are each encapsulated in a top-level directory and each directory contains it's own makefile.

 ## Development setup